Dogs are Unavoidable but You Can Coexist Peacefully!

 • Raised hackles (Fur on back standing up) – This can indicate excitement, fear, or stress.Scared Dog Illustration Creature Courage

-Tip: Always let a dog approach you.
+Quick tip (if you don’t have time to view the video): always let a dog approach you.
 A friendly dog will seek your attention.
 If you see warning signs, don’t push it, give the dog space and avoid sudden movements.
 As much as dog behaviour can promote anxiety, fear and panic in you, so you can do the same to the dog.

 Learning About Dog Barks and Their Meanings